adrcotfas/Goodtime/README.md

 - Insistent notifications
 - All future features for free

-Translate or improve the translation on <a href="https://crowdin.com/project/goodtime/" target="_blank">www.crowdin.com/project/goodtime</a>.
+## Translations
+You can help translate or improve existing translations at [Crowdin](https://crowdin.com/project/goodtime).
+Thank you!

+## Trouble with Goodtime getting killed by Android?
-Different phone OEMs have an aggressive take towards apps that rely on background work and alarms to save some battery life.
+Different phone [OEMs](https://en.wikipedia.org/wiki/Original_equipment_manufacturer) (phone vendors) have an aggressive take towards apps that rely on background work and alarms to save some battery life.
 It is recommended that you disable the battery optimization for this app in order to get accurate alarms.
 In the worst case, if you still have issues, try to keep the phone plugged in and/or the screen on while working.

-Read more about this topic on <a href="https://dontkillmyapp.com/" target="_blank">www.dontkillmyapp.com</a>.
+Read more about this topic on [www.dontkillmyapp.com](https://dontkillmyapp.com/)

+## Suggestions, questions, contact
 For any suggestions or questions, please contact me and I'll be glad to help!

-Copyright 2016-2019 Adrian Cotfas
+You may also browse the [issues](https://github.com/adrcotfas/Goodtime/issues) to see if your question or request already exists and open a new issue if necessary.

+## Licence
-[Licensed](https://github.com/adrcotfas/Goodtime/blob/master/LICENCE.md) under the Apache License, Version 2.0
+Goodtime is free and open source software, [licensed](https://github.com/adrcotfas/Goodtime/blob/master/LICENCE.md) under the Apache License, Version 2.0.
+Copyright 2016-2019 Adrian Cotfas.